Aryan-Poonacha/ultralight_llamafile/README.md

 3. **Interact Locally via CLI:**
    - Navigate to the project directory in your terminal.
    - Run `python main.py`.
+   - Specify a custom system prompt if desired.
+   - Choose the server port to choose the model you wish to use.
    - Start chatting!

 ![Streamlit](img/cmd.PNG)